Carry out post-mortem inspection activities (wild game)

 2. check availability and cleanliness of equipment and work area

-5. carry out inspection/s of edible and inedible offal in accordance
+5. carry out inspection/s of edible and inedible offal according to legal requirements

-6. carry out inspection/s of carcasses in accordance with legislation
+6. carry out inspection/s of carcasses according to legal requirements

 9. collect and communicate inspection results